wazeerc/PrevueMD/README.md

 ## PrevueMD - A real-time Markdown editor built with Vue 3

-This was the first app I built after learning Vue; from ideation and design to development and deployment. <br>
+This was the first app I built after learning Vue; from ideation and design to development and cloud deployment. <br>
 I did not like the markdown editor on GitHub, so I decided to build my own.

 > [Try it out!](https://md.wazeer.dev/)